UN Migration Agency Supports Voluntary Humanitarian Return of 243 Guinean Migrants from Libya

 After the transfer of liberated migrants to centres administered by the Libyan state in Tripoli, IOM cared for Seydou and took him to a hospital for surgery.
 Today he is recovering, thankful to be back in Guinea.

 This latest flight was the ninth organized by IOM for Guinean migrants from Libya since early 2017.
 It adds to the returns from other countries (Benin, Cameroon, Egypt, Morocco and Niger, amongst others).

 In total, since January this year, 2,682 Guinean migrants have returned to Guinea with IOM support.
 One hundred and thirty-five were children.

-Strengthening the Governance of Migration and Supporting the Reintegration of Migrants in the Republic of Guinea is a joint initiative between IOM and the European Union Trust Fund.
+Strengthening the Governance of Migration and Supporting the Reintegration of Migrants in the Republic of Guinea is a joint initiative between IOM and the European Union Trust Fund (EUTF).
 Launched in April 2017, it will be implemented over a period of three years and will cover six administrative regions of Guinea: Conakry, Boké, Mamou, Labé, Kankan and N'zérékoré.

 As part of this project, IOM Guinea will assist returning migrants (depending on their profiles and needs), to create small businesses, to involve them in a collective and/or community entrepreneurial initiative or to enroll them into professional training programmes.